-If you have received a written foreclosure notice as a result of a disaster-related financial hardship, you may be eligible for FEMA payments to help you with your mortgage.
 If you have income and you want to keep your house, you may be able to file for bankruptcy protection.
 For instance, you may file a Chapter 13 bankruptcy.
-In a Chapter 13 bankruptcy, the homeowner proposes a plan of how he or she will pay regular mortgage payments and all other living expenses, and also pay an amount every month toward the mortgage arrears.
+In a Chapter 13 bankruptcy, the homeowner proposes a plan of how he or she will pay regular mortgage payments and all other living expenses, and pay an amount every month toward the mortgage arrears.
 If you think you want to file for bankruptcy protection, you should consult with an attorney.
-A list of lawyer referral services can be found on page 61 of this document.
+A list of lawyer referral services can be found on pages 57 & 59 document.